 Known range of bottlenose dolphins are indicated in dark blue.

-- In northwest Atlantic bottlenose dolphin studies, researchers determined that dolphins within 7.5 km (4.65 mi.) of shore were coastal ecotypes.
-Dolphins beyond 34 km (21 mi.) from shore were offshore ecotypes.
+- In the Northwest Atlantic, researchers determined that bottlenose dolphins within 7.5 km (4.65 mi.) from shore were coastal ecotypes.
+Dolphins beyond 34 km (21mi.) from shore were offshore ecotypes.
 They also observed that the two ecotypes overlap between those boundaries, and concluded that further habitat-use analysis must be done to explain that situation.

 Variations in water temperature, movements of food fish, and feeding habits may account for the seasonal movements of some dolphins to and from certain areas.